Understanding Team Foundation Build Configuration Files

 This is the main configuration file for Team Foundation Build.
 It can be associated with only one build definition or it can be shared by multiple build definitions.
 This file stores the configuration parameters you provide in the MSBuild Project File Creation Wizard.
 These include the team project, work item type created on build break, configuration to build, and solutions to build.
-The MSBuild Project File Creation Wizard creates this file when you create a new project file for a new build definition.
-For more information, see How to: Create a Build Definition.
+The MSBuild Project File Creation Wizard creates this file when you create a project file for a new build definition.
+For more information, see Create a Basic Build Definition.
 This file imports Microsoft.TeamFoundation.Build.targets and it is passed to MSBuild.
 Any changes that you make to this file affect the builds of all the build definitions associated with it.
 This file is by default stored in source control under the folder $\MyProject\TeamBuildTypes\BuildDefinition where MyProject is the name of the team project and BuildDefinition is the name of the build definition.
-You can also store this file in a different location by specifying it in the Build Definition dialog box
+You can also store this file in a different location by specifying it in the Build Definition dialog box.

 The TfsBuild.proj file includes usage examples in comment text.
 These examples include how to call custom targets in the SolutionToBuild element and how to pass custom properties to other elements.